harbour/core/harbour/examples/uhttpd/readme.txt

 To see accepted parameters run: uhttpd -?
 Parameters can also be defined using uhttpd.ini file.

-Before starting please build modules in modules folder using bldhrb.bat
+Before starting please build modules using: hbmk2 modules.hbp

 Once started connect to uhttpd using: http://localhost:8082